utopia-group/stac-annotations/readme.md

    - The parameter `s` is a user input (see line 10).
    - The size of the input `s` is less than 64 (see line 12).
    - The analysis can start at the beginning of method `verifyPassword` and can stop at the end of that method (see line 8).
+The analysis should check for confidentiality vulnerabilities with respect to time.

 ``` Java
 import edu.utexas.stac.Check;